Harintharan/FYP_Backend/README.md

 - Addresses are lowercased for storage and comparison.
 - Nonces expire after 10 minutes and are single-use.
 - Replace `abi/RegistrationRegistry.json` with the contract ABI used on-chain if it differs from the placeholder.
+- Updating a registration triggers a new on-chain transaction and the record re-enters the `PENDING` state until re-approved.